Allergy-Free Body Care

 With Sensitive Skin, Eczema, Atopic Dermatitis, and Allergic Contact Dermatitis, finding allergy-free body care products safe to use can be a real challenge – if not a near impossibility!!
-I wanted to put together a go-to list of SAFE products for this community.
-This list you can quickly access when you’ve just been diagnosed or to keep your environment clear of sensitizing ingredients like fragrance.
+I have put together a go-to list of allergy-free products for this community of allergic contact dermatitis sufferers.
+You can quickly access this list when you have just been diagnosed or to keep your environment clear of sensitizing ingredients like fragrance.

 Included on the list are items I either currently use or have used safely in the past year.
 All have a Top Allergen Free rating on SkinSafe and are on the Safe for Me (as in my Safe for Dannyelle) list as well.
 As a reminder, my confirmed list of allergens and those classifications of ingredients you will NEVER find in products I use include: